barberd/cocorsa/README.md

 However, decryption still takes noticeably longer than encryption as the private exponents are very large compared to the public exponent.
 Messages encrypted with 2048-bit keys takes over a day to decrypt on an original CoCo.

 ## Building

+I used lwtools (http://www.lwtools.ca/) for my assembler and toolshed (https://sourceforge.net/projects/toolshed/) for manipulating disk images.
+There is a Makefile to help build using gnu make.
+Install these three packages to build the software.

 Run 'make' to build RSA.BIN and generate a rsa.dsk disk image.